health tips

 Why do you get tight muscles when something stresses you out?

 "If a person has a highly adrenoreactive area of peripheral nerve and if they are in a state of persistent elevated stress then repeated firing into the CNS will occur.
-And if the person is stressed, central inhibitory controls will probably be lifted anyway and a persistent neuropathic pain state may ensue."
+And if the person is stressed, central inhibitory controls will probably be lifted anyway, and a persistent neuropathic pain state may ensue."

 uptomyneck